-Thirty years ago spinal cord injury was considered incurable and few people, if any, were contemplating research into repair.
-Today we are standing on the brink of clinical trials of therapies that will restore movement and feeling and transform the lives of paralysed people.
+Thirty five years ago spinal cord injury was considered incurable and few people, if any, were contemplating research into repair.
+Today we are nearing clinical trials of therapies that will restore movement and feeling and transform the lives of paralysed people.

 Spinal Research has been there from the beginning, playing a key role in building the field of spinal cord injury research, both nationally and internationally.